The computing capabilities of deep learning models enable fast, accurate, and efficient operations in patient care, R&D, and insurance.

 8. Fraud detection

-Also, deep learning algorithms identify medical insurance fraud claims by analyzing fraudulent behaviors and health data from different resources such as claims history, hospital-related information, and patient attributes.
+Deep learning algorithms also identify medical insurance fraud claims by analyzing fraudulent behaviors and health data from various resources, including claims history, hospital-related information, and patient attributes.

 Research & Development